What is an Advisory Board? In the most practical terms, an Advisory Board is a…

 - The external Advisory Board Members are independent of each other.
 They are appointed on an individual basis with the business.
 It is recommended that external Advisors should not be service providers or shareholders.
 This provides assurance to the organisation that no undercurrent or hidden agenda exists within their Advisory Board framework.
 Due to the flexibility of Advisory Board structures, this may vary.

-The Advisory Board Centre provides a practical pathway for businesses to increase competitiveness, foster innovation and drive economic impact through effective engagement with Advisors.
+We provide a practical way for businesses to increase competitiveness, foster innovation and drive economic impact through effective engagement with Advisors.